-You should figure on 15-18 minutes per pound for rare to medium rare prime rib.
-For a smaller the roast, stay closer to 15 minutes per pound.
-A larger roast, should take about 18 minutes per pound.
-A six pound roast, shown here, start to check the internal temperature after 90 minutes.
-Remember for best results, the roast should not be ice-cold.
-A roast taken straight out of the oven and put into a hot oven will take longer than a roast that one that has sat out for an hour.
+You should figure on about 15 minutes per pound for rare to medium rare prime rib.
+A larger roast, should take about 15-18 minutes per pound.
+A eight pound roast, shown here, start to check the internal temperature after 90 minutes.

 After the roast has reached the proper temperature, remove it from the oven and tent it with foil.
 It will continue cooking.
 Usually the hardest part of any holiday meal is timing everything so that it arrives on the table hot all at once.
 Take the opportunity when your prime rib is resting to finish heating up the sides.

 Horseradish is a must.
 You can either serve straight horseradish or use this recipe for creamed horseradish which cuts the heat and is divine any beef!
 The English restaurant also served the meal with Creamed Spinach and Creamed Corn.
 We serve the rib with two kinds of horseradish, the straight stuff and creamed horseradish.
 Make sure when you buy the bottled horseradish it’s just pure horseradish or your creamed horseradish sauce will be too mild.

 - 8-10 pound standing rib roast or prime rib roast